Configure Azure SQL Database Data Set Mappings

 What properties can't I change after creating the mapping?

 Four properties are immutable: accountName, dataSetMappingName, resourceGroupName, and shareSubscriptionName.
-Changing any of these requires recreating the resource.
+Changing any of these requires replacing the resource.

-Can I import an existing data set mapping?
+How do I import an existing SQL DB table data set mapping?

 Using a different cloud?